EEN421/EEN421.github.io/_posts/ARM based Devices Logging to Log Analytics Workspace.md

 - [ ] Retrieve WorkspaceID and Primary Key
 - [ ] Program the config file for log aggregation (FluentD)
 - [ ] Log auth and syslog tables to a Log Analytics Workspace
-- [ ] Explore custom applications (soil moisture and temperature sensors for example)

 <br/>